Pulmonary fibrosis – questions to ask your health care professional

 - What sorts of oxygen therapy are there?

-- Will I be able to take my oxygen supply out and about with me?
+- Will I be able to take my oxygen supply out and about or on holiday with me?

 Whether a lung transplant is suitable for you depends on things like your age and general health.

 - Is a lung transplant an option for me?